mattstasch/ffes-sauna-homeassistant/README.md

 ### Data Issues

 1. **Entities show unknown/unavailable**:
-   - Check the sauna controller is responding with valid data
+   - Check the sauna controller is responding to Modbus requests
-   - Verify the API endpoints return expected JSON structure
+   - Verify Modbus holding registers are accessible (addresses 1, 2, 4, 20)
-   - Check integration logs for parsing errors
+   - Check integration logs for Modbus connection errors

 2. **Updates are slow**:
    - Reduce the update interval in integration configuration